OpenEvalProject/evals/manuscripts/elife-85893/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/85893/elife-85893-fig4-v2.jpg)

 **Figure 4.:** (A) Protocol used for revealing depolarization-induced suppression of inhibition (DSI).
 DSI was first assessed via optogenetics in L2/3 pyramidal cells (PCs) in the following manner: PCs were recorded in voltage-clamp mode in cortical slices from Id2-CreER; Dlx5/6-Flpe; Ai80 animals, in which the channelrhodopsin CatCh is widely expressed in the Id2 IN population.
 Control IPSCs were elicited by light pulses of 2ms in duration.
 Then, after a 60 s interval, the PC was stepped to +10 mV for 5 s, and after a 2 s recovery, another IPSC was elicited in the same manner.
 (B) Sample traces from optogenetic experiments.
 In the drug-free condition (left panel), the peak current decreases slightly but noticeably and recovers by the next stim 60 s later.
 However, in the presence of the CB1 receptor antagonist AM251 (10 µM) [right panel], this decrease was not observed.
 (C) Summary data from all cells tested as in (B).
 Thin, faint lines are the averages for each cell across three or more repetitions.
 Dark, solid lines are the averages across all cells.
 The average decrease in IPSC amplitude in the control condition was 16 ± 2% (n=18 cells, N=8 animals).
 Two-tailed paired t-tests of Post vs. Pre and Recovery vs. Post were significant (p=1e-6, p=6e-6).
 The average decrease in IPSC amplitude in the AM251 condition was 8 ± 1% (n=11 cells, N=4 animals).
 Also, the average decrease post-depolarization in Control vs. AM251 was significant by a two-tailed unpaired t-test (p=0.002).
 (D) A subset of five cells was tested in which the DSI protocol was carried out with (dp+) or without (dp-) a depolarization to +10 mV to control for variability or rundown of the synaptic current.
 Trials that incorporated the depolarization step exhibited significantly greater decreases in IPSC amplitude than those that lacked it (p=0.014, two-tailed paired t-test).
 (E) DSI was also detected in nonLS-PC pairs but not in LS-PC pairs.
 Recording configuration and sample current traces from two PCs: a post-synaptic PC to a nonLS cell (left) and a post-synaptic PC to an LS cell (right).
 Current traces represent a DSI experiment.
 Several probe stimuli were given to obtain a baseline average (black trace), then the depolarization step to +10 mV was delivered to the PC, and 1–2 s later, the PC was probed again (red trace).
 The cell was then probed several times afterwards to assess recovery (grey trace).
 The mouse lines used for these experiments were Id2-CreER; Dlx5/6-Flpe; Ai65 or the same with the addition of an NPY-hrGFP allele to facilitate the identification of nonLS cells.
 Out of 46 nonLS-PC pairs tested, only 9 (20%) were connected (compared to 24% for CB1IS→P in Galarreta et al., 2008).
 Out of 27 LS-PC pairs tested, 19 (70%) were connected.
 DSI was assessed in 9 LS-PC pairs and not observed in any of them, whereas out of 5 nonLS-PC pairs tested for DSI, 3 pairs exhibited it.
-See also Figure 4—source data 1.Figure 4—source data 1.This excel file consists of three workbooks, ‘Figure 4C (opto; AM251)’, ‘Figure 4D (opto; dp +-)’, and ‘Figure 4E (paired recordings)’. ‘dp’ refers to the 5 s depolarization step to +10 mV delivered to the PC to induce DSI.
-Cells discarded from the final data set are not listed.
-For optogenetics experiments, traces were discarded if the series resistance was too high (>40 MΩ), or if the holding current was too negative (<-100 pA).
-Cells were discarded if there were fewer than three acceptable traces, if the cell patched was clearly not a PC, or if the recording parameters deviated from the standard protocol (e.g. non-standard internal, interstim interval not 60 s, etc.).
+See also Figure 4—source data 1.

-## In vivo properties of Id2 INs
+### In vivo properties of Id2 INs

 Although NGFCs are a substantial population of GABAergic INs, particularly in the superficial layers of the cortex (where they are slightly more abundant than SST INs), the lack of genetic strategies to study these cells has limited the characterization of their in vivo properties.
 Nevertheless, given their broad output connectivity, these neurons are likely to contribute significantly to inhibition throughout the cortical column.
 We utilized our intersectional genetics approach to express CatCh in Id2 INs (Id2-CreER; Dlx5/6-Flpe; Ai80; also see Figure 4) in order to optogenetically identify and stimulate these cells in multichannel silicon probe recordings in the posterior parietal cortex and V1 of freely moving and behaving animals (Figure 5A).
 Single units were isolated (n=571 units from 5 mice) and separated into putative pyramidal cells (PC), narrow waveform (NW) INs and wide waveform (WW) INs (Petersen et al., 2021).
 Id2 INs expressing CatCh were distinguished from other cells adjacent to the probes by measuring their firing rates in response to light stimulation (Figure 5B).
 Applying stringent filtering criteria (see Methods), we selected 11 Id2 INs that exhibited robustly increased firing following light stimulation for further analysis (Figure 5B–C).
 We then characterized the firing properties of these Id2 INs identified in vivo in relation to PCs and other INs.
 These Id2 INs exhibited WW characteristics, and were readily distinguishable from NW cells, previously identified as PV fast-spiking INs and some SST INs (Valero et al., 2021; Figure 5B and D).
 Consistent with this, these 11 Id2 INs had wider auto-correlograms than other PC and NW INs, similar to the overall WW group (Figure 5E).
 These results indicate that the previously described WW group (Petersen et al., 2021) includes an unknown proportion of Id2 INs.